bjornmeansbear/lectureScripts/ASustainableDesigner.md

 (show a lot of things??????))

-… and the director, Sue Spaid, had an exciting exhibition planned, with Artists using farming as their main form of practice and expression: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
+… and the director, Sue Spaid, had an exhibition planned, with Artists using farming as their main form of practice and expression: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
 We designed a book for the exhibition.

 I had a goal to make the book "sustainable."
 These were mainly sustainability focused artists, how could I better represent ecological inventiveness in the printed design?
 In the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and printed using recycled, unbleached paper.